Astrak00/AGDownloader/README.md

 Currently, you can't obtain the token through the website.
 Fortunately, there are other ways, like obtaining it through the session cookie, or inspecting the requests made by the mobile application.

 The easiest way is through the cookie.
-The program will guide you through the process, and save the token in the `token-file` file.
+The program will guide you through the process, and save the token in the `aulaglobal-token` file.

 <details>
   <summary>Obtaining the cookie 🍪</summary>